 Good education is rooted in a sound taxonomy of thinking skills.
 Benjamin Bloom’s taxonomy of thinking skills guides us in this effort.
 His taxonomy begins with knowledge and understanding, and extends to application, analysis, synthesis, and evaluation.
 Students at a basic level must learn to learn, study, memorize, and master bodies of information.
 Then they can learn how to think, apply knowledge, analyze it, synthesize it into new forms, and evaluate it against other bodies of knowledge.

 Curriculum design must be systematic.
 A well-defined curriculum for each grade level in each subject must build upon itself year after year.
 A robust, detailed, academic foundation, formed in elementary and middle school, enables students to excel in high school.
-Quality teachers may bring fresh inspiration or creative strategies to the curriculum, but the scope and sequence remains constant, adjusting only for the speed at which students proceed through coursework.
+Quality teachers may bring fresh or creative inspiration to the curriculum, but the scope and sequence remains constant, adjusting only for the speed at which students proceed through coursework.

 Student attitude and work ethics are just as important to the learning process as curriculum and teachers.
 The special curriculum fosters these virtues.
 In morning openings, students listen to stories of great individuals and historical events that illustrate qualities such as industry, self-discipline, courage, and compassion.
 This helps etch lasting impressions in the mind and conscience of each child.
 Student performance is commensurate with each student’s ability: whether of average or superior ability, children learn to produce work.

 Parents and teachers maintain close communication concerning the academic, social, and emotional needs of students.
 Parent meetings and an open door policy quickly and thoroughly address issues that arise.